nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 3.11 Setting an alias for a command word : `alias`

-Do you feel that our default command words are too lengthy and would like to set your own command words? <br>
+Do you feel that our default command words are too lengthy and will like to set your own command words? <br>
 You can use `alias` to set an alias for an existing command word.
-You would then be able to use the alias to trigger the command! <br>
+You will then be able to use the alias to trigger the command! <br>
 <br>
 Format: `alias ALIAS \for COMMAND_WORD`
 > **Examples:** <br>